-- (1) Buildings shall be designed in individual or small groupings and shall be designed and sized in a manner that is architecturally, aesthetically and operationally harmonious with the surrounding area with no individual building exceeding 20,000 square feet in size. - (2) All business, servicing or processing, except for off-street parking, approved outdoor eating/seating areas or loading, shall be conducted within completely enclosed buildings and shall not exceed the size in area that which is specified in the table below.
-Outside storage or displays are not permitted except as specifically approved by the Plan Commission. - (3) Site development shall be approved by the Plan Commission in accordance with Sections 13-1-225 and 13-1-226 of the City Code of Ordinances.
+- (1) Overall development shall be compatible with the City's community character, urban design, historic preservation principles and facility objectives as expressed in the adopted Cedarburg Smart Growth Comprehensive Land Use Plan 2025, and components thereof.
+(See Table 13-1-53 for District Regulations.) - (42) Buildings shall be designed in individual or small groupings and shall be designed and sized in a manner that is architecturally, aesthetically and operationally harmonious with the surrounding area with no individual building exceeding twenty thousand (20,000) square feet in size. - All business, servicing or processing, except for off-street parking, approved outdoor eating/seating areas or loading, shall be conducted within completely enclosed buildings and shall not exceed the size in area specified in the table below.
+Outside storage or displays are not permitted except as specifically approved by the Plan Commission. - (34) Site development shall be approved by the Plan Commission in accordance with Sections 13-1-225 and 13-1-226 of the City Code of Ordinances.